Getting Caregiver Support When You Have No Time

 This is where support from those who understand comes in.
 This is why caregivers will give up an hour of precious sleep to find out they are not as isolated as they think.
 They will also give up precious sleep to help one another.
 They are not alone when they have this connection, and they want others to know that they, too, are not alone.
 These are generous people.

-Even if it's just online, caregivers find the support they need.
+Even if it's just online, caregivers find many support groups dedicated to their needs.
 They know they are doing their best and their best has to be good enough.
 They can drop the guilt.
 They need to get help and take care of themselves.
 They are okay as they are.

 After they have unloaded and received some encouragement, they can then, if they are lucky, snatch a few hours of sleep before the demands once again begin.